Sights and Places in Indonesia

 Lombok Island

-Enjoy the beach, see Balinese temples, climb 2,100 meter tall Rinjani volcano (don’t venture there alone –take an experienced guide).
+see Balinese temples, climb 2,100 meter tall Rinjani volcano (don’t venture there alone –take an experienced guide)

-The most popular hotel area is along the beach in Senggigi.
+The most popular hotel area is located all along the beaches of Senggigi.
 Budget accommodation on the Gili islands.

 Sumbawa Island